lizhanmit/learning-notes/spark-note/spark-note.md

 #### When to Cache Data

 - When doing data validation and cleansing.
-- When querying a small “hot” dataset.
+- When querying a small "hot" dataset.
 - Cache for iterative algorithm like PageRank.
 - Generally, **DO NOT** use for input data as input data is too large.
 - Likely to be referenced by multiple actions.